MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/pbi-glossary.md

 ### Publish

 Power BI service report *designers* bundle the contents of a Power BI workspace to make it available to others as a Power BI app.
-Power BI Desktop report *designers* use publish to refer to sending a Power BI Desktop report in PBIX format to the Power BI service so that they can build dashboards from it and easily share it with others.
+Power BI Desktop report *designers* use publish to refer to sending a Power BI Desktop report in .pbix format to the Power BI service so that they can build dashboards from it and easily share it with others.

 ## Q